AKloc/BookNotes/Technical/Designing Data-Intensive Applications.md

 	- How do you provide good performance to clients?
 	- How do you scale?
 - THREE MAIN CONCERNS when designing software:
-	- Reliability: continuing to work correctly, even when things go wrong.
+	- **Reliability**: continuing to work correctly, even when things go wrong.
-		- Faults:
+		- Faults: when a single component deviates from spec.
+		- Failure: when the whole system stops providing the required service.
+		- It's better to tolerate faults than prevent them.
 	- Scalability
 	- Maintainability